Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Introduction and main results

+All results above shows that one can express any arbitrary modified ${}_{r+1}\phi_{s+1}$ series in variable $x\,t$ as a linear combination of terminating ${}_{r+3}\phi_{s+2}$ series in variable $t$.
+As we shall see later, it not only contains the classical Rogers-Fine identity, Carlitz's expansion (\ref{carbe}), Liu's expansion (\ref{1111}), and Chu's expansion (\ref{chuexp}) as special cases in the context of $q$-series, but also draws a general framework for the well-poised Bailey lemma associated with arbitrary well-poised Bailey pair, a concept first appeared in the work \cite{andrewsber} by Andrews and Berkovich.
+Besides, we emphasize here that the $(f,g)$-matrix inversion indeed helps us to overcome the computational difficulty of the $q$-derivative operator.

-\end{dl} Our paper is organized as follows.
-In the next section, we shall set up two preliminary results of the $(f,g)$--inversion formula.
-With the aid of these results, we shall show Theorems \ref{dlmain}, \ref{dlmain-add}, and \ref{dlmainmulti} in full details.
-Some important specifications of the first two theorems are presented.
-In Section 3, we shall apply these expansions and corollaries to seek for transformation and summation formulas of $q$--series, among include new approaches to the Askey--Wilson polynomials, the Rogers--Fine identity, Ramanujan's reciprocal theorem and his famous ${}_1\psi_1$ summation formula.
-Especially noteworthy is that Theorems \ref{dlmain} and \ref{dlmainmulti} are closely related to the well--poised Bailey lemma for well--poised Bailey pairs.
+The remainder of our paper is organized as follows.
+In the next section, we shall set up two preliminary results of the $(f,g)$-matrix inversion.
+With the aid of these results, we shall show Theorems \ref{dl4},\ref{dlmain-more}, \ref{dlmain}, Corollaries \ref{dlmain-old} and \ref{dlmain-add} in full details.
+Some important specifications of these conclusions are presented.
+In Section 3, we shall apply these expansion formulas and allied corollaries to seek for transformation and summation formulas of $q$-series, among these results are new approaches to the Askey-Wilson polynomials, the Rogers-Fine identity, Andrews' four-parametric reciprocity theorem and Ramanujan's famous ${}_1\psi_1$ summation formula.
+Especially noteworthy is both Theorem \ref{dlmain-more} and Theorem \ref{dlmain} are closely related to the well-poised Bailey lemma for well-poised Bailey pairs.

-Here, it is necessary to give some remarks on notation.
-Throughout this paper, we shall adopt the standard notation and terminology for basic hypergeometric series (or $q$-series) found in the book \cite{10} (Gasper and Rahman, 2004).
+We conclude our introduction with some remarks on notation.
+Throughout this paper, we shall adopt the standard notation and terminology for basic hypergeometric series (or $q$-series) found in the book \cite{10} of Gasper and Rahman.
 Given a (fixed) complex number $q$ with $|q|<1$, a complex number $a$ and an integer $n$, define the $q$-shifted factorials $(a;q)_\infty$ and $(a; q)_n$ as

 We also employ the following compact multi-parameter notation